-3 Major Bank Scams that Every Bank Customer Needs to be Aware of
+3 Major Bank Scam that Every Bank Customer Needs to be Aware of

 With the scams happening in every tiny part of this technological world, even banks are not spared.